Find me on:

 cludio.me

-It highlights both the Autonomous System topology and the latency associated with each AS-path over time.
-Further, it shows how probes are partitioned into clusters associated with each border gateway, based on observed traffic patterns.
+The latter are partitioned into clusters associated with each border gateway, based on observed traffic patterns.

 Hydra was developed by the Compunet Research Group at Roma Tre University.